djalmaaraujo/react-snake-game/README.md

 - Using canvas for the snake game was a better choice due to its superior performance for real-time rendering.
 Unlike regular React components, which trigger re-renders for every change in state, canvas allows direct, low-level manipulation of pixels.
 This avoids the overhead of the React reconciliation process, making it ideal for games where frequent updates are necessary for smooth animation.

-### Collisiosn
+### Collisions

 - _Wall Collision_: Checks if snake head moves outside the 20x20 grid boundaries (x < 0, x ≥ 400, y < 0, or y ≥ 400 pixels).
 Result: Game ends with "lose" state immediately.
 - _Self Collision_: Checks if snake head overlaps any body segment by comparing head coordinates (x,y) with all body segment positions.
 Result: Game ends with "lose" state after the collision occurs.
 - _Food Collision (eat)_: Checks if snake head position exactly matches food position (x === food.x && y === food.y).
-Result: Score increases by 20 points, snake grows by 1 segment (keeps old tail), new food spawns randomly, and game ends with "win" if score reaches 30 points.
+Result: Score increases by 3 points, snake grows by 1 segment (keeps old tail), new food spawns randomly, and game ends with "win" if score reaches 30 points.
 The collision system uses a priority order: wall collision is checked first, then food consumption, then self-collision is checked on the resulting snake state.
 This ensures proper game flow and prevents edge cases.

 ## Hooks explanation